 Until 2014, a living organ donor could be refused health insurance on the grounds that the donation constituted a pre-existing condition.
-While the Accountable Care Act effectively eliminated that discrimination, some donors still have trouble getting insurance.
-It could be that smaller companies that don’t know the law, or others continue to charge donors higher premiums.
+While the Affordable Care Act effectively eliminated that discrimination, some donors still have trouble getting insurance.
+It could be that smaller companies don’t know the law, or others continue to charge donors higher premiums.
 Donors can also have trouble getting life, disability, and long term care insurance.

 A proposed law, the Living Donor Protection Act, could solve those problems.
 Introduced in the House at the end of February by Congressman Jerrold Nadler (D-NY) and Congressman Michael Burgess MD (R-TX), and in the Senate by Kirsten Gillibrand (D-NY) and Mark Kirk (R-IL), the act would do three things.